UO-OACISS/zerosum/README.md

 ## Other Build Dependencies

-Support for specific GPUs is assumed to be installed on the machine already.
+Support for specific GPU monitoring libaries is assumed to be installed on the machine already.
 ZeroSum does use the PerfStubs git submodule to allow collected data to be passsed on to other performance tools like [TAU](https://github.com/UO-OACISS/tau2/) or [APEX](https://github.com/UO-OACISS/apex/).
 For that reason, a working internet connection is needed at configuration time.
-PerfStubs can be disabled with the `-DZeroSum_WITH_PerfStubs=FALSE` CMake flag at configuration time.
-HWLOC, MPI, and OpenMP support are also optional but recommended.
+PerfStubs can be disabled with the `-DZeroSum_WITH_PerfStubs=FALSE` CMake flag at configuration time (FALSE by default).
+GPU, HWLOC, MPI, and OpenMP support are also optional but recommended.

 ## Sample Output